-If you want your business to thrive in 2017 and beyond, it’s crucial to make customer service a priority.
+If you want your business to thrive in 2017 and beyond, it’s crucial to make online customer service training a priority.
 This is one of the most important ways to differentiate yourself from the competition.
 Customers are increasingly demanding knowledgeable, considerate, and helpful service at every stage - before buying a product or service, during the sales process and post-sale.
 Great customer service doesn’t happen automatically.
 It requires the right mindset and thorough online customer service training.
 You want all customer service reps on board with your company’s policies.
 Let’s look at the most effective training initiatives for customer service success.

 Why is Customer Service Training Important?